 Help keep individuals healthy and physically active while acquiring fundamental healthcare knowledge and techniques.

-UND is transitioning its athletic training program to the Master of Athletic Training as mandated by the Commission on Accreditation of Athletic Training Education (CAATE).
-Students will no longer be accepted into the undergraduate athletic training program.
+UND transitioned its athletic training program to the Master of Athletic Training as mandated by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students are no longer being accepted into the undergraduate athletic training program.
 The M.A.T. program starts in the summer of 2022.
 Students interested in the program are encouraged to contact the Department of Sports Medicine.

 - Program type: